How to Avoid Medi-Cal Estate Recovery In California

 Avoiding Medi-Cal estate recovery could prevent you from losing your property and every dollar your parent ever saved.
 Medicaid has the ability to force the sale of a person’s home, which results in devastating consequences for families and communities — both financial and emotional.

-The aid of a trusted legal professional can help you avoid Medi-Cal estate recovery and prevent you from losing your most valuable possessions, including your home.
+The aid of a trusted legal professional can help you avoid Medi-Cal estate recovery in California, and prevent you from losing your most valuable possessions, including your home.
 Our dedicated team of lawyers at OC Wills & Trust Attorneys will work with you to create a comprehensive plan to help you protect your estate.
 Contact OC Wills & Trust Attorneys today to learn more.